 Chronic exposure to certain molds can lead to toxicity.
 The symptoms of mold toxicity are flu-like symptoms, chronic bronchitis, headaches, chronic fatigue, dermatitis, bleeding in the lungs, tightness in the chest, difficulty in focusing the eyes, and other neurological symptoms.

 Mycotoxins are responsible for many of the health problems caused by mold.
-Mycotoxins can be taken into the body through ingestion, skin contact, and inhalation.
-Mycotoxins are distributed when a mold source in disturbed, and they are dissolved into the cardiovascular and lymphatic systems.
+This element can be taken into the body through ingestion, skin contact, and inhalation.
+When a mold source in disturbed, Mycotoxins can be distributed and they are dissolved into the cardiovascular and lymphatic systems.
 The dissolved toxins can inhibit protein synthesis, damage macrophage systems, prevent the expelling of particles from the lungs, and increase sensitivity to other infections.

 There are multiple opinions concerning what causes toxicity symptoms.
 Many experts believe the majority of those who suffer from mold toxicity really have an allergy to mold; however, the serious symptoms some victims exhibit cannot be attributed to merely an allergy.
 There is evidence that the chemicals of certain mycotoxins are directly linked to disease.